TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/autotesting_transcrypt.rst

 Why it's needed
 ---------------

-A simple autotest feature was added to Transcrypt right from the start for the following reasons:
+A powerful autotest facility was added to Transcrypt right from the start for the following reasons:

 1. Any programming language compiler has to be reliable, since a large investment in code may come to depend upon it.
 Languages and libraries should be able to evolve without regression bugs being introduced.
 In a rich language many constructs are possible which all should be tested with each new release.
 This can only be done if testing is automated.